 If you would like more information about the roundtable or wish to support it, please contact SFP.

 The T75 sector report for fresh and frozen tuna details the state of the sector.
 Based on 2014 production data, 73,000 tonnes, or 15 percent of the global production, are currently considered sustainable or improving, using publicly available information on MSC status and FIP progress ratings reviewed in early October 2017.

-There is room for improvement, especially in three countries — An additional 19.5 percent of global production could shift to the improving category if national level FIPs in Indonesia and Sri Lanka can be fully launched through existing supply engagement.
-Also, new supply chain engagement in Japan will be required to close the gap to T75 by supporting or starting national fleet FIPs in Taiwan, Japan, Korea, and China.
+There is room for improvement, especially in three countries: Indonesia, Sri Lanka, and Japan.
+An additional 19.5 percent of global production could shift to the improving category if national-level FIPs in Indonesia and Sri Lanka can be fully launched through existing supply engagement.
+In addition, new supply chain engagement in Japan will be required to close the gap to T75 by supporting or starting national fleet FIPs in Taiwan, Japan, Korea, and China.